 Councilor Haas did not want to change the established protocols that brought the other Outside Agencies their funding and take away from another Agency that may have counted on what it thought the City was going to approve.
-He called Arts Alive a community service and the others Outside Agencies, stating the Council would get to that in the next proposed amendment money for the arts, which was missing.
+He called Arts Alive a community service and the others Outside Agencies, stating the Council would get to that in the next proposed amendment-money for the arts, which was missing.
 He said it was not a Community Event or Outside Agency that replaces a social service the City would otherwise do.
 Councilor Haas agreed with Councilor Filiault, stating that he would not support any amendments to the Budget at this meeting although Councilor Remy tried to balance it out.
 However, Councilor Haas stated the Council knew the direction it want5ed to go in supporting the arts.

 Councilor Roberts did not support taking any money away from the Senior Center, suggesting looking at the statistics and demographics in the City of Keene.
 He cited the high rate of homelessness-including seniors in the Hundred Nights Shelter and others barely surviving in their homes because of increasing tax rates-as well as increased suicide rates for those over age 55 often due to loneliness.
 Without the Senior Center, Councilor Roberts said some of these people would not be here.
-He added that over the previous 20 years, Councilors had played a lot of back-and-forth about whether the Senior Center for a long time and moving it into the Recreation Center.
+He added that over the previous 20 years, Councilors had played a lot of back-and-forth about whether the Senior Center would become a part of the City's Budget; he said the City thought about selling the Senior Center for a long time and moving it into the Recreation Center.
 Councilor Roberts did not think the Senior Center should be recategorized as a Community Event or anything else and he did not think it should be losing any money.
 Councilor Roberts said the City of Keene needed to go back to deciding what kind of relationship it would have with its seniors.